nogurenn/watchtower-morgan/README.md

 ## General

-This is an small REST backend built on Scala Play Framework, Flyway db migrations, and Slick db ORM.
+This is a small REST backend built on Scala Play Framework, Flyway db migrations, and Slick db ORM.
 Database connection pooling is powered by HikariCP, while logging by Logback -- both included as Play batteries.

 Stripped down to the manageable minimum for our context, this project would only have the HTTP server, and db migrations and ORM.